 More Places to Sell Your Used Books

-If you're okay with receiving gift cards instead of cash for your books, Amazon has an excellent book buyback program.
+- Amazon: If you're okay with receiving gift cards instead of cash for your books, Amazon has an excellent book buyback program.
 They advertise that they pay up to 80% of the value of a book, and that could prove to be significantly more than what book re-sellers are currently paying.
 With all the things that Amazon sells, a gift card is almost as good as cash.
 It won't put gas in your car or pay your bills, but it'll buy just about anything else you need.

-If you don't want to fuss with packing and mailing your books, take them to a local used book store; put them in a kids' consignment sale; or try selling them through Facebook Marketplace.
+- Local bookstores and book-buying markets: If you don't want to fuss with packing and mailing your books, take them to a local used book store; put them in a kids' consignment sale; or try selling them through Facebook Marketplace.
 As long as your books are recent and desirable, they should still earn you enough to be worth your time.